-- (i) Options were issued to Directors or their related entities in lieu of Director fees to acquire 306,000 ordinary shares in the capital of Peninsula Ports Pty Ltd at an option price of \$2 per share.
-These options are exercisable when the Port Spencer grain export facility has been commissioned for service or is practically complete and in export-ready condition with the maturity date being 10 June 2023. - (ii) Greg Walters was appointed Chief Executive Officer of Peninsula Ports Pty Ltd, a wholly owned subsidiary of Free Eyre Limited, on 18 May 2020.
-In consideration of his employment, the Group has offered, and to which Mr Walters has accepted, the following options: - (a) Options to acquire 250,000 ordinary shares in the capital of the Peninsula Ports Pty Ltd at an option price of \$2 per share. - (b) Options to acquire 250,000 ordinary shares in the capital of the Peninsula Ports Pty Ltd at an option price of \$3 per share, exercisable at the later of, 31 December 2021 and the issue of a certificate of practical completion to the Employer by the principal contractor in relation to the Port Spencer grain export facility deep water port facility at Sheep Hill on the Eyre Peninsula, SA. - (c) Convertible Notes with related parties
+- (i) During 2020, options were issued to Directors or their related entities in lieu of Director fees to acquire 306,000 ordinary shares in the capital of Peninsula Ports Pty Ltd at an option price of \$2 per share.
+These options are exercisable when the Port Spencer grain export facility has been commissioned for service or is practically complete and in export-ready condition with the maturity date being 10 June 2023.
+In 2021, more options were issued to convertible note holders in lieu of accrued interest on convertible notes to acquire 1,398,961 (out of which 362,500 is related to directors of the Group) ordinary shares in the capital of Peninsula Ports Pty Ltd at an option price of 33% discount to final round of Peninsula Ports's share price per share with no vesting conditions with the maturity date being 30 June 2024. - (ii) Greg Walters was appointed Chief Executive Officer of Peninsula Ports Pty Ltd, a wholly owned subsidiary of Free Eyre Limited, on 18 May 2020.
+In consideration of his employment, the Group has offered, and to which Mr Walters has accepted, the following options: - (a) Options to acquire 250,000 ordinary shares in the capital of the Peninsula Ports Pty Ltd at an option price of \$2 per share, exercisable at the commencement of construction of Port Spencer grain export facility with the maturity date being 3 years after occurrence of vesting condition. - (b) Options to acquire 250,000 ordinary shares in the capital of the Peninsula Ports Pty Ltd at an option price of \$3 per share, exercisable after the first shipment from Port Spencer with the maturity date being 3 years after occurrence of vesting condition.